 G. When you turn the pedal off, the bulb light is turned down.
 This clever feature extends the light bulb's life span.

-Using an alternative 18VDC power supply
+Using alternative power supply

 Setting the overall brightness